lakshanjs/PdoDb/README.md

 ### Auto reconnect

-If the connection is dropped PdoDb will attempt to reconnect once by default.
+If the connection is dropped PdoDb will attempt to reconnect by default.
 Disable this behaviour via:

 ```php
 $db->autoReconnect = false;